-I had originally hoped that the Psion keyboard would contain individual component parts I could reuse, allowing me to design a completely custom case: an angular, modern, departure from the 90s curves of the Series 5.
-Upon disassembling the keyboard however, I discovered the outer case forms a key part of the keyboard itself:
+I had originally hoped that the Psion keyboard would contain individual component parts I could reuse, allowing me to design a completely custom case: an angular, and modern departure from the 90s curves of the Series 5.
+Upon disassembling the keyboard however, I discovered the outer case forms a key part of the keyboard itself, making this very difficult.

 As you can see from the photos of the four layers, the keys mount directly onto the case itself, saving on parts and space.
-This means that, in order replace the case, I would also need to design my own mounting for the keys.
+Great for Psion; not so much for me.

-I soon realised that attempting to design the whole keyboard (mounting and all) myself was too much to bite off, especially given my limited Fusion 360 experience.
+I soon realised that attempting to design the whole keyboard mounting myself was too much, especially given my limited Fusion 360 experience.
 Instead, I decided to explore ways to design a case which integrated the whole keyboard component from the Psion:

 If you can make any sense out of my sketch, you’ll see that the goal is to 3D print the vertical walls of the case, and have the existing keyboard component sit on these.
 The hinges–originally intended to join the keyboard and screen–can be reused to anchor the keyboard to the new case:

-To save me from dropping lots of money on 3D printing–a print of this size costs $60 a time from Shapeways–my colleague Jeff very kindly offered to print some of the early prototypes on his Ultimaker 3:
+To save me from spending lots of money on 3D printing (a print of this size costs $60 a time from Shapeways), my colleague Jeff very kindly offered to print some of the early prototypes on his Ultimaker 3: